An objective function for order preserving hierarchical clustering: Introduction

-\begin{itemize} \item A formal definition of order preserving hierarchical clustering. \item An objective function for order preserving hierarchical clustering of partially ordered sets equipped with a similarity or dissimilarity. \item A polynomial time algorithm approximating the objective function, with a relative performance guarantee of \bound. \end{itemize}
+\begin{itemize} \item A formal theory for order preserving hierarchical clustering. \item An objective function for order preserving hierarchical clustering of partially ordered sets equipped with a similarity or dissimilarity. \item A polynomial time algorithm approximating the objective function, with a relative performance guarantee of \bound. \end{itemize}